-I am often asked by friends and business associates for advice on buying a vehicle protection plan and what to look for.
+I am often asked by friends and business associates for vehicle protection plan advice and what to look for.
 Here are a few ideas.

 My advice is the same as it would be for buying any product or service.
 Do a little homework!
 Knowledge is power and will translate into a happy buying experience and not leave you with buyers remorse down the road.

-Do I buy from dealer/manufacturer or third party like Autopom?
+- Do I buy from a dealer/manufacturer or a third-party like autopom?

 You work hard for your money.
 A little time spent researching and comparing can save you hundreds if not thousands of dollars.
 Not a bad return on your time invested.

-The vehicle protection plan landscape is littered with the bones of failed companies who tried to be successful in this business.
+The VPP landscape is littered with the bones of failed companies who tried to be successful in this business.
 Some died because they were bad business people.
 Some because they were dishonest and took the money and ran.
 Some have survived and prospered providing millions of consumers with valuable protection and peace of mind.

 Again demand to see the contract and review the list of covered or excluded parts.
 The more expensive and high-tech your vehicle, the more you should probably favor the exclusionary coverage.
 This would be my advice.
 Some companies also provide a “high-tech” option to cover navigation systems and other electronic/computer devices.
 Ask about them and how much that coverage will add to your cost.